adlotsof/filetun/README.md

 curl 10.0.8.1:8080
 ```
 You should see "it works" output as result of your curl command.
+As of now, this is super slow.
 ```bash
 tail -f testing/input.gob testing/output.gob
 ```
 You should see some content in both input.gob and output.gob
-You should also be abled to ping or ssh anything on the remote subnet
+You should also (maybe) be abled to ping or ssh anything on the remote subnet